SeryioGonzalez/mqtt_sense_hat/README.md

 ![Lab diagram](images/MQTT_4.jpg "Header Image")

 ## Topic subscribe and publish
-Once the repo has been cloned, change to the downloaded directory and execute the following command:<br/>
+Once the repo has been cloned, change to the downloaded directory and execute the following command, putting your assigned group ID:<br/>
 ![Lab diagram](images/MQTT_5.jpg "Header Image")